PatoFlamejanteTV/bigsmall/README.md

 # bigsmall
 Decomp from CBeeBies game.

-Due 99.9% of the decompiled code being bad/incomplete/etc, my main goal is to fix it so i can build a working .swf from it.
+Due 99.9% of the decompiled code being bad/incomplete/etc, my main goal is to fix it so i can build a working .swf from it. (or atleast have an usable codebase)

 For comparision, heres a code snippet: